brainworxx/kreXX-TYPO3-Extension/Documentation/Introduction/KrexxVsIncludekrexx/Index.rst

     kreXX and includekrexx version numbers

+As shown in the image above, the version numbers of kreXX and includekrexx are not the same.
+This is because includekrexx and kreXX are two different products.
+Includekrexx is based on kreXX, and both versions can differ.

 If you want to make full use of :literal:`kreXX`, we recommend using the TYPO3 extension :literal:`includekrexx`.